 How has our small consulting firm managed to contribute to the success of these companies?

-• Loblaw Companies retained us to help design and implement supply chain processes that would integrate planning, and , a vital component of their sweeping transformation.
+• Loblaw Companies retained us to help design and implement supply chain processes that would integrate planning, forecasting and replenishment, a vital component of their sweeping transformation.
 The results of our work together are now being used to plan the flow of product through over 20 distribution centres and with 1,000 suppliers worldwide.

 We haven’t always been consultants, though.

-We started as members of the supply chain re-design team at Canadian Tire in the mid 1990's, looking down the barrel of an onslaught of competition from south of the border.
+We started as members of the supply chain re-design team at Canadian Tire in the mid 1990’s, looking down the barrel of an onslaught of competition from south of the border.
 Our assignment was to significantly improve the responsiveness of our supply chain, while also reducing its cost.
-Our resulting process was one of the first integrated, time-phased supply chain planning processes in history.
+Our resulting process was one of the first integrated, time-phased supply chain planning processes in retail history.
 Service levels went from the low 80s to the mid 90s and inventory turns doubled.
 To this day, that process, designed and built in the 1990s, is still considered to be one of the most successful retail supply chain planning processes in the country.

 As might be evident from our talks, papers and even our tagline, education and thought leadership are as integral to our approach as they are to our values.
-We even coined the term “” when we co-authored the book, Flowcasting the Retail Supply Chain.
+We even coined the term “flowcasting” when we co-authored the book, Flowcasting the Retail Supply Chain.

 For us, it always goes back to that old adage – “If you give a man a fish, you feed him for a day but if you teach a man to fish, you feed him for a lifetime.”